coveooss/shopper-intent-prediction-nature-2020/README.md

 ### Data Structure

 The dataset is provided as one big text file (`.csv`), inside an `zip` archive containing an additional copy of the _Terms And Conditions_.
+The final dataset contains 5.433.611 individual events, and it is the first dataset of this kind to be released to the research community.
 A sample file is included in this repository, showcasing the data structure.

 Field | Type | Description
 ------------ | ------------- | -------------